 Provide students with clear grading policies, procedures, and standards in the syllabus and other prominent areas where you communicate with students.

-Communicate expectations of grading criteria and apply strategies like using rubrics to keep grading consistent.
+Communicate expectations of criteria and apply strategies like using rubrics to keep grading consistent.

 - Teaching Commons (University of DePaul): Create and Evaluate Rubrics

-- Center for Instructional Technology & Training (University of Florida): Rubrics in Online Learning
+- Center for Instructional Technology and Training (University of Florida): Creating High Quality Rubrics

-- Timothy S. Brophy, Professor, and Director (Office of Provost, UF): Writing Effective Rubrics (pdf)
+- Timothy S. Brophy, Ph.D.
+Professor, and Director (Office of Provost, University of Florida): Writing Effective Rubrics (.pdf)

-- Undergraduate Catalogue (University of Florida): UF Grading Policies
+- Undergraduate Catalogue (University of Florida): UF Grades and Grading Policies